 - Categories have been designed to be as inclusive and accessible as possible.
 The Leaders’ List Administrator and Shortlisting Team holds the right to change categories stories are entered under.
 This is to give them the best possible chance of success

-Judging will take place in July/August 2020.
+- Judging will take place in October 2021.
 It will be fair and impartial; each judge’s decision is final.

 - There will also be a judge for the Lifetime Achievement Award and a judge for the Young Persons Award.

-- In addition to this, there will also be a number of judges to help make decisions where there is a conflict of interest or a “tied” place.
+- In addition to this, there will also be one or more judges to help make decisions where there is a conflict of interest or a “tied” place.